Urban Organic Farm Program

 Urban Farm Team

-Lexi Fickenscher, Urban Farm Manager, graduated from Oberlin College with a Bachelor of Arts in Environmental Studies and has a Masters of Public Health with a focus in Epidemiology and Biostatistics from Oregon Health and Sciences University.
-She owns her own urban farm, Potter Highlands Produce, and before that she helped to create and run Duo Urban Farm that exclusively supplied produce to Duo Restaurant.
-Lexi volunteered to help start the Urban Farm and officially joined the MSD Staff in 2016.
+Lexi Fickenscher, Handcraft Teacher, graduated from Oberlin College with a Bachelor of Arts in Environmental Studies and has a Masters of Public Health with a focus in Epidemiology and Biostatistics from Oregon Health and Sciences University.
+After working in mental health research at the Anschutz Medical Campus for a decade, Lexi transitioned to the world of urban farming.
+She and her family purchased a vacant lot in their neighborhood, transformed the lot into an urban farm, and ran a successful urban farm business.
+She volunteered to help start the Urban Farm Program when her two children enrolled at MSD in 2014 and officially joined the MSD Staff in 2016.
 Email Lexi at email@example.com.